UCSF-CBI/c4/docs/howto/openmpi.md

 # Work with Open MPI

-Both openmpi2 and openmpi3 are available on development and compute nodes.
+Both Open MPI 2 and Open MPI 3 are available on development and compute nodes.
 Either version must be called via the `module` command.
-The most important thing about using openmpi is to be sure to invoke the same openmpi version with module that was used to compile the mpi code.
-In other words, if you compiled a program with mpicc using openmpi2, then you **must** load the openmpi2 version when you invoke the program with mpirun.
+The most important thing about using Open MPI is to be sure to invoke the same Open MPI version with module that was used to compile the MPI code.
+In other words, if you compiled a program with mpicc using Open MPI 2, then you **must** load the Open MPI 2 version when you invoke the program with mpirun.

 ## How to use Open MPI 2